LemoFoundationLtd/lemo-core-sdk/README.md

 None

 ##### Returns
-`Promise` - Call `then` method to get the address list of current deputy nodes.
-The address can be used to [connect](#submodule-net-connect) LemoChain node.
+`Promise` - Call `then` method to get the information list of current deputy nodes
     `minerAddress` - (string)The address of miner account who receive miner benefit `incomeAddress` - (string)Nodal incomeAddress
     `nodeID` - (string)The LemoChain node ID, it is from the public key whose private key is using for sign blocks.
 The length should be 130 characters with `0x`